Classic Rack of Lamb

 - 1 teaspoon chopped fresh thyme

 - 2 Tbsp olive oil

 *Typically you will buy a rack of lamb already "Frenched", or cut so that the rib bones are exposed.
 You can also ask your butcher to french them for you.
 For directions on how to French them yourself, see How to French a Rack of Lamb.

-2 Remove lamb rack from refrigerator to 1 1/2 to 2 hours before you cook it so that it comes to room temp.
+2 Bring lamb to room temp: Remove lamb rack from refrigerator to 1 1/2 to 2 hours before you cook it so that it comes to room temp.
 (If the meat is not at room temperature it will be hard for it to cook evenly.)

 Sprinkle the rack all over with salt and pepper.
 Place the lamb rack bone side down (fat side up) on the pan.
 Wrap the exposed ribs in a little foil so that they don't burn.

-4 Place the roast in the oven roast at 450°F for 10 minutes, or until the surface of the roast is nicely browned, then lower the heat to 300°F. Cook for 10-20 minutes longer (depending on the size of the lamb rack, and how rare or well done you want your lamb), until a meat thermometer inserted into the thickest part of the meat 125°F on a for rare or 135°F for medium rare.
+Then lower the heat to 300°F. Cook for 10-20 minutes longer (depending on the size of the lamb rack, if you are roasting more than one rack, and how rare or well done you want your lamb), until a meat thermometer inserted into the thickest part of the meat 125°F on a for rare or 135°F for medium rare.
 Remove from oven, cover with foil and let rest for 15 minutes.